Cosmos-it/guide-to-develop-on-dragonchain/README.md

 #### Deploy a Smart Contract

 1) Open up your Terminal/Bash Prompt and clone the smart contract template.
-Then change into the python_contract directory
+Then cd in to the python_contract directory

 ```sh